Shannon-Goddard/Goddard_Shannon_UFOs/README.md

 - Finally, using d3.selectAll();, attach an event listener to pick up changes that are made to each filter.

 ## Submission
-Make sure your repo is up to date and includes the following:
-A README.md file containing a short description of your project The completed code saved in the proper folder structure.
-Hint: Make sure your JavaScript file is saved as app.js A clean website with a functioning filter table

-## Limitations
-JavaScript is a well-established coding language that was designed to enhance HTML.
-It’s the backbone of many popular visualization libraries, such as Plotly, and is often used to create custom dashboards.
-JavaScript also provides a high level of customization: the dashboards built to deliver visual data, such as maps or graphs, can be as simple or complex as needed.

-ECMAScript, also referred to as “ES,” is a scripting language designed to help standardize JavaScript.
-This means that ES provides guidelines and rules for JavaScript to follow, such as how a function should be created to run correctly, also known as the **proper syntax.**

-Because ES has provided standardization for JavaScript, it also brings updates to the language.
-There have been many updates to ES over the years, though the sixth update was a major one.
-It’s commonly known as “ES6+”, “ES2015” or “ECMAScript 2015.”
-This update included many updates to the syntax, which streamlined the code and made it easier to both read and write.
-Additional, quality of life improvements were implemented as well, such as adding Python-like generators and for...of loops.
-Even functions were updated and streamlined!

-Later editions of ECMAScript brought about new additions as well, but they are for more advanced uses of the language.
-In this module, our focus was on basic JavaScript and ES6 capabilities such as arrow functions.
-Both are still used today.

-There are guidelines and requirements for writing JavaScript.
-But because JavaScript can be added to an HTML page, there are more guidelines and requirements than for languages that can only live in a .js file or Jupyter notebook such as Python.

 A recommendation for further development...